skulltech/sumit-ghosh.com/_posts/draft-bitcoin-paper-annotated-explained.md

 It being an abstract of the whole paper, I think we should skip explaining it, as that would mean explaining the whole paper here itself.

+> ## 1.
+Introduction
+> Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.
+While the system works well enough for most transactions, it still suffers from the inherent weaknesses of the trust based model.
+Completely non-reversible transactions are not really possible, since financial institutions cannot avoid mediating disputes.
+The cost of mediation increases transaction costs, limiting the minimum practical transaction size and cutting off the possibility for small casual transactions, and there is a broader cost in the loss of ability to make non-reversible payments for nonreversible services.
+With the possibility of reversal, the need for trust spreads.
+Merchants must be wary of their customers, hassling them for more information than they would otherwise need.
+A certain percentage of fraud is accepted as unavoidable.
+These costs and payment uncertainties can be avoided in person by using physical currency, but no mechanism exists to make payments over a communications channel without a trusted party.

+In this first paragraph of the introduction, Nakamoto describes the downsides and weaknesses of the traditional Internet commerce and transaction systems.

+The main weakness of this system is the fact that the transaction is going through an intermediate party.
+Two immediate downsides of this would be -
+- The intermediate party have to be trusted.
+This is not that big of a problem though, as in most transactions this intermediate party is a big financial institution, like the online sector of some international bank.
+- The actual problem lies in the fact that this transaction is not completely irreversible.
+As it's going through an intermediatory platform, there's always scope of mediation of disputes, and the financial institution cannot avoid that.
+To support dispute mediation, the banks have to have additional infrastructure, and that increases the cost of each transaction.
+And that implies making transactions of very small amount would be practically impossible, as the cost of transaction would become significant compared to the amount to be transacted.